randoop/pascali-coverage/README.md

 ```
 It is somewhat historical and could be cleaned up.

-To get to something similar:
+To create this directory structure:
 ```
 git clone git@gitlab.cs.washington.edu:randoop/pascali-coverage.git
 cd pascali-coverage